Arnav-Kushesh/hugo-simple-cms/README.md

 - Read files directly from the selected directory
 - Write changes back to files using `FileSystemWritableFileStream`
 - Maintain file handles for efficient file operations
+- Persist directory handles using IndexedDB for access across page refreshes

-The backend server only serves the static files.
-All file operations happen in the browser using the File System Access API.
+**No backend server is required!** All file operations happen entirely in the browser using the File System Access API.
+The app is a pure client-side application.

 ## Security Note

 This CMS is designed for local development use.
 The File System Access API requires explicit user permission for each folder selection, providing a secure way to access local files.
-The server only serves static files and does not handle file operations.
+All operations are performed client-side - no data is sent to any server.

 ## License